cositools/cosi-setup/README.md

 --branch=[name of a git branch - default: main]
     Choose a specific branch of the COSItools git repositories.
-    If the option is not given the latest release will be used.
+    If the option is not given the main branch will be used.
     If the branch does not exist for all repositories use the main/master branch.

 --pull-behavior-git=[stash (default), merge]